Fortran stderr stop return codes

 Fortran 2018 error stop,QUIET=.true./.false.

 This feature was promoted by Steve Lionel, but has not yet been widely adopted.
-My understanding of the Fortran 2018 standard is that the quiet= parameter not only suppresses any console output but also may suppress the error code?
+From the Fortran 2018 standard, the quiet= parameter not only suppresses any console output but also may suppress the error code?
 I would prefer to have the error return code, without the console text.

 Since Fortran I in 1956, the stop statement has generally displayed a return code to indicate an error if an integer value was provided.
 Over time, stop statement behavior has changed to allow more refined signaling on program stop.